heliopython/heliopy/doc/source/configuring.rst

    A copy can be downloaded :download:`here <../../heliopy/heliopyrc>`

-Alternatively the copy included with heliopy can be directly edited.
+Alternatively the copy included with HelioPy can be directly edited.
 To get the location of the configuration file in a python session run

 .. code-block:: python